 - Flipping a switch — I would open curtains and use natural light, take most activities outdoors, and after dark, we would use flashlights, candles, and oil lanterns.
 Our ancestors went to bed early and got up early.

 - Stuffing a washing machine — Clothes are easy to clean by soaking in a large bucket and hand scrubbing with a bar of soap.
 Hang to dry on a clothesline.
 Our ancestors didn’t own multiple outfits or shoes, nor did they bathe every day.

-- Checking bank online and paying bills – Saving cash for emergencies is very important.
+- Checking bank accounts online and paying bills – Saving cash for emergencies is very important.
 Depending on how serious the power outage is, banking systems could be down, forcing us to prioritize what gets paid.
-Some options are to locate Internet access away from home, have a landline telephone as a back-up, or access the Internet through a smart phone.
-In a worst case scenario, there will be no access to online banks, credit cards, or savings accounts.
+Some options are to locate Internet access away from home, have a landline telephone as a backup, or access the Internet through a smartphone.
+In a worst-case scenario, there will be no access to online banks, credit cards, or savings accounts.
 Ideally, the best plan of action is to always be stocked up on food, water, supplies, and prescriptions for the long term.
 Our ancestors lived within their means and purchased with barter or cash.

-- Checking my online store — A long term power shortage would create difficulties for my home based business.
+- Checking my online store — A long-term power shortage would create difficulties for my home-based business.
 I would not be able to correspond online with customers, use my printer, and list merchandise.
-My best plan of action is to place my store on “vacation mode” if I had temporary access to the Internet.
-While waiting on power to be restored, I could use my time wisely by building inventory with what I had.
-Our ancestors took advantage of bad weather and off seasons, by catching up on mending and other demands.
+My best plan of action is to place my store in “vacation mode” if I had temporary access to the Internet.
+While waiting on the power to be restored, I could use my time wisely by building inventory with what I had.
+Our ancestors took advantage of bad weather and off-seasons, by catching up on mending and other demands.

 - Vacuuming the floor — I have carpeting, but there’s a plan.
 A good straw broom can do brisk wonders for a floor.
 Some of our ancestors had dirt floors.